 Problem

-Search engines prioritize content based on structure.
-If a high-quality guide uses generic headers like “Introduction” or “Step 1,” the search engine may not assign enough weight to the core keywords buried within the paragraphs.
-This results in relevant pages being buried deep in search results, frustrating users who expect instant answers.
+Search engines prioritise content based on structure.
+If a high-quality guide uses generic headers like “Introduction” or “Step 1”, the search engine may not assign enough weight to core keywords.
+Relevant pages get buried in search results, frustrating users who expect instant answers.

 Why it matters

 Users typically search for specific technical terms (e.g., “authentication token” or “deployment limit”) rather than full sentences.
-If your documentation structure doesn’t emphasize these terms, the search engine cannot confidently rank your content.
-High search relevance is the difference between a self-service documentation portal and a high volume of support tickets.
+If your documentation structure doesn’t emphasise these terms, the search engine cannot confidently rank your content.
+High search relevance prevents a high volume of support tickets.

 Approach

-Structure your Markdown so the search indexer can automatically identify and prioritize core concepts. docmd’s search engine assigns higher weights to the page title, description, and headers compared to the body text.
-By optimising these structural elements, you significantly improve the discoverability of your content.
+Structure your Markdown so the search indexer automatically identifies and prioritises core concepts. docmd’s search engine assigns higher weights to the page title, description, and headers compared to the body text.
+Optimising these structural elements significantly improves discoverability.

 Implementation